-World of Imagination: If anyone in Singapore thinks that the PAP will have it tough at the hustings he must be living in some imaginary world.
+World of Imagination: If anyone in Singapore thinks that the PAP will have it tough at the hustings he or she must be living in some imaginary world.

-Having beaten the living daylights out of a barely-there opposition, the ruling party is sitting pretty and will be comfortably perched for decades to come.
+Having beaten the living daylights out of a barely-there opposition, the ruling party is sitting pretty and will be comfortably perched at the top for decades to come.

 Even the shortchanging of Singaporeans, from education to employment, has hardly had any impact on its vote bank.

 Insult to PAP: Saying the battle lines are drawn is an insult to the PAP, and that from The Straits Times!!

 Worse, it is such a poorly written piece that even a cub journalist will be looking for a place to hide his face.

 We read in one place that someone told the writer something “gleefully.”
 In the clinching paragraph, we find again that “salvos have been fired the past week.”
 Conjectures from the blurb to text and cliches complete the piece.

 And it is one of the newspaper’s premium write-ups that cannot be read free online!!

 In a monopolistic world, merit is often the casualty.